miroslavpejic85/mirotalkbro/README.md

 ---

 <p align="center">
-    For questions, discussions, help & support, join with us on <a href="https://discord.gg/rgGYfeYW3N">discord</a>
+    Join our community for questions, discussions, and support on <a href="https://discord.gg/rgGYfeYW3N">Discord</a>
 </p>

 ---